FAQ

 Can I collect booth fees through VendorsMap?

 Yes.
-Organizers can connect a Stripe account and collect booth payments directly through the platform when they approve vendor applications.
+Organizers connect a Stripe account and collect booth payments directly through the platform when they approve vendor applications.
 VendorsMap holds funds until the event completes, then releases them to the organizer minus a 4% platform fee.
-Organizers who prefer to handle payments off-platform can do that for free.
+All booth fee payments must be processed through VendorsMap — off-platform payments (Venmo, PayPal, cash, etc.) are prohibited and are not covered by our fraud protection.

 Comparisons